Many Americans are struggling to afford their energy bills in the COVID-19 recession

 Michelle Graff and Trevor Memmott, doctoral students at the O’Neill School at Indiana University, are primary contributors to this ongoing research effort and authors of publications associated with this work.

-Sanya Carley is a professor of public and environmental affairs at Indiana University and David Konisky is a professor of public and environmental affairs at Indiana University
+Sanya Carley is a professor of public and environmental affairs at Indiana University, and David Konisky is a professor of public and environmental affairs at Indiana University.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.